|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for this are explained here.|

 - Carnage Incarnate - This model begins the game with 1 corpse token.
 At any time during its activation, this model can spend corpse tokens to gain one of the following benefits for each token spent.
 Each effect lasts for one round.

-- Annihilator - This model gains an additional die on melee attack and melee damage rolls against living models.
-When a living model is destroyed within 3" of this model, it never generates a soul token.
+- Divine Inspiration - This model gains an additional die on melee attack and melee damage rolls.
+Discard the lowest die of each roll.

 - Mortal Fear - While in this model's command range, living enemy models suffer -2 to damage rolls.